Long-term care homes are one of many parts of Ontario’s health care system facing a major staffing shortage.

 There are a number of reasons for staffing challenges.

-These include a reduced hiring pool across the health system and a national and global labour shortage; a desire by staff for flexible hours; registered staff working in other sectors; sector reputational issues; and staff morale.
+These include a reduced hiring pool across the health system and a national and global labour shortage; a desire by staff for flexible hours; registered staff working in other sectors.

-Homes are increasingly relying on agencies to fill positions, which comes with skyrocketing costs.
+Homes rely on agencies to fill positions, which comes with skyrocketing costs.

 Supporting recruitment and retention.